fmcgeough/fmcgeough.github.io/_posts/2024-06-19-macros-ini-unit-tests.md

 make a developer's life much easier they can also make it much more difficult by making the code someone is trying to maintain exceedingly complex.

-Once use of macros that I've used and have seen multiple developers use is to define a macro for a test that defines the input used for the test itself.
+One use of macros that I've used (and have seen multiple developers use) is to define a macro for a test that defines the input used for the test itself.
 This means that instead of writing n tests that all look very similar you can write one test which takes a list of n items and generates n tests.
 The easiest way to understand this is with an example.